Jurajzovinec/Surf-Shaper/README.md

 ![](SurfOnShape.png)

 ## What about frontend ?
 Frontend of this application is based on Reactjs framework.
-3D world is mostly built on react-three-fiber library from Paul Henschell
+3D world is mostly built on react-three-fiber library from Paul Henschell.
+User can compare and configure three models at the same time.

 ![](Frontend.png)

 ### Lifecycle of frontend
 * Web pages loads ->
-* Sending request to backend in order to retrieve current configurations of surfboard from www.onshape.com ->
-* Rendering of range sliders based on retrieved configuration - conherently 3D model of surfboard is rendered ->
-* After user confirmation request is sent to backend in order to update and download 3D model from www.onshape.com ->
+* API request are sent to OnShape in order to retrieve current model and its configuration parameters ->
-* Model is re-rendered in browser.
+* After user confirm new configuration parameters, new parameters are send to onShape CAD, where geometry of surf is recalculated ->
+* New recalculated geometry is then sent back to surfshape app and is rendered.

 ## Fine then, how far we are?
 Demo version of the application has been deployed to https://surf-shaper.herokuapp.com/ Since 3D model of surf requires more driving parameters, model is scaled to purpose of 3D printing.
-Surf could be download in STL format and loaded into 3D printer's slice software.
+Surf could be downloaded in STL format and loadeded into 3D printer's slicer software.

 ![](SurfPrusaSlicer.png)